LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 - Players may register as Free Agents if not on a team roster
 - Free Agents must complete registration form and be approved by staff
   - New Free Agents must wait 1 week after their registration before becoming eligible to play in a match
-- A Free Agent can play a maximum of 3 total matches per season
+- A Free Agent can play a maximum of 4 total full games or 2 total full matches per season, whichever is greater.
 - A Free Agent can play a maximum of 1 match for any specific team
 - Free Agents may join a team permanently at any point
 - Players cannot be on a team roster and in the Free Agent Pool simultaneously